Amgen Facility :

 Unique Journey to a Career in Biotech

-Sung Chang never dreamed he would ended up in the biotech industry.
+Sung Chang never dreamed he would end up in the biotech industry.
 “If I look back, it was a fortunate set of events that happened, but I never imagined it,” he says.

 Now a Principal Systems Engineer at Amgen, Chang is working in the center of biotech innovation, developing new mechanisms for delivering life-improving drugs to patients.
 We spoke with Chang about this work, his unexpected path from electrical engineering, and advice he has for students interested in the field.